runk/redisq/README.md

 Please note that you have to call `done` function and pass error as the first argument (if there are any) and result as a second argument.

-If you task was failed, the queue code pushes it back to the queue for another attempt.
+If task failed, it will be pushed back to the queue for another attempt.
+Otherwise you can set a `retry` flag to false so failed tasks will be ignored.

+    var queue = redisq.queue("myqueue");
+    queue.retry = false;

 ## Frontend